willosagiede-dev/peakstone-infra/README.md

 - Make sure Dokploy can pull from GHCR (public is easiest).
 For private images, add registry credentials in Dokploy.

 4) Deploy
-- In Dokploy, point to `docker-compose.yml` (and optional pinned override).
+- In Dokploy, point to `docker-compose.yml`.
 - Deploy; the server will pull your prebuilt Postgres image.

 ## Logging: API labels example